 As of 2017, the ABS is transitioning from an exam application process to an exam registration process that streamlines the requirements for taking an MOC exam.
 The information below will be updated as the new process is finalized.

 As of 2017, the ABS no longer requires a separate application process.
 As long as you are meeting MOC requirements and have a certificate that will expire in 3 years or less, you may register to take an MOC exam by submitting a 12-month operative log, reference forms, and a registration fee.
-More details will be provided once this new process is finalized.
+It is a completely online process - no hardcopy paper submissions are required.

-In lieu of the operative experience report, please submit a cover letter with your application that provides full details about your current clinical activities.
-The cover letter should describe your patient contact and any clinical procedures you perform.
+You will be able to use the new online registration process.
+On the ABS operative experience report, instead of entering cases, go to the final section of the form to provide an explanation.
 The two reference forms may be completed by supervisors or peers who are familiar with your clinical activities and can provide knowledgeable attestation to your ethical and professional status.

 You may use whichever time period works best for youeither a full calendar year or one year back from when you are applying.

-The ABS operative experience report must be completed via the ABS website or transmitted electronically from the ACS case log.
-The report asks only for the numbers of primary procedures performed during the past calendar year or recent 12-month period at the two institutions you utilize the most.
+The ABS operative experience report must be submitted online via the ABS website.
+The report asks only for the number of primary procedures performed in each category during the past calendar year or recent 12-month period at the institution where you perform most of your work.
 No other information is collected.
-The data from it appears on your signature form, which then must be authenticated by the physician you indicated can attest to its accuracythis may be the chair of surgery, department head, etc.

-The authorization code will be available when you log into the exam registration process under My Records.
+Please note the transfer option is not currently available due to the ACS transition to a new case log platform.
+Once it is available, the authorization code will be posted under "Operative Experience Report" when you log into the online registration process, available under My Records.
 You must be eligible to take an MOC exam to access this feature.

-When you use the transfer option, you will receive an email from the ACS or SAGES once the transfer has been completed.
+Please note the transfer option is not currently available due to the ACS transition to a new case log platform.
+Once it is available, you will receive an email from the ACS when a transfer has been completed.
 Please check your email for this message.
-Cases from the ACS case log are transferred immediately - you will see them listed in your operative experience report.
+Cases are transferred immediately; you will see them listed in your operative experience report.
 If you are having difficulties, please contact our IT department for assistance.

 The ABS itself does not offer CME credits; however we will waive 60 credits of CME with self-assessment toward the ABS MOC Program for recertification by the ABS or another ABMS board.
 For the ABS, a waiver will appear automatically in your CME Repository.
 For another ABMS board, you will need to enter those credits into your CME Repository and provide documentation if requested.